Welcome to alpharettaperio.com

 Contacting the Doctor (after the usual office hours)

 If you have an emergency, call the office at (770) 410-7565.
-Our answering service has the capability of reaching Dr. Harrell.
+Our answering system will give you instructions in how to contact Dr Harrell.